-The tracking module allows you to transfer data for behavior analysis to Google Analytics, the tag manager or Facebook.
-This allows you to track exactly which question your users are getting off on and which questions you need to optimize.
+The tracking module allows you to transfer data for behavioural analysis to Google Analytics, the tag manager or Facebook.
+This way, you can track exactly which question your users drop out of and which questions you need to optimise.

-Note: we don’t include tracking codes, you have to include them in the page where the slider appears.
+Note: we don’t include tracking codes, you have to include them in the particular page where the slider appears.
 You just have to make sure that you activate the corresponding service here.
-If the service is not available, everything will still work as expected, but you will not receive any event data.
+If the service is not available, everything will still work as expected, you just won’t receive any event data.

-As a special feature for Facebook we have implemented the possibility to transfer a lead value, which the Facebook KI can use to optimize the audience for your campaign.
+As a special feature, we have implemented the possibility for Facebook to transfer a lead value, which the Facebook AI can use to optimise the audience for your campaign.

-Response weights give you the possibility to give your lead a quality index already during the lead transfer.
-This works practically in such a way that you can give each answer a value between 0 and 10 and these values are then multiplied by each other.
+In practice, this works in such a way that you can give each response a value between 0 and 10 and these values are then multiplied together.

-So you can give more weight to answers that generate a higher lead price.
-For example, if you install solar panels, a lead where the roof is shaded is potentially worth less than a customer where the roof is facing south.
+For example, if you install solar panels, a lead where the roof is shaded is potentially worth less than a customer where the roof faces south freely.

-The multiplied total value of the answers is multiplied by this value before the transfer.
-This can be useful to move from a generic weighting to an actual lead price.
+The total multiplied value of the answers is multiplied by this value before transferring.
+This can be helpful to get from a generic weighting to an actual lead price.
+Response Weight Field Name.

-This is the field name with which the lead value is transferred to your lead service.
+This is the field name used to transmit the lead value to your lead service.

-In cookies we store for 24 hours certain parameters which we transmit with your lead.
-The following settings are saved:
+In cookies we store for 30 days certain parameters that we transmit with your lead.
+The following settings are stored:

-- [Cookie-Prefix]-entrance-url: saves the page of the first contact
+- [cookie-prefix]-entrance-url: stores the page of the first contact

-- [Cookie-Prefix]-entrance-refferer: saves the referring page during the first contact (e.g. Google search)
+- [cookie-prefix]-entrance-refferer: stores the referring page of the first contact (e.g. Google search)

 The lead later contains the following entries, among others:

 In the tab “Google” you activate the desired Google services.
-You have to integrate them into the page where the slider appears.
+You have to integrate these independently into the page in which the slider appears.

-Optionally you can track the Google Client ID as an event and also transfer it with the lead.
-This way you will be able to better understand the journey of your users later, for example if there was contact via several media.
-You can find out more here.
+Optionally, you can track the Google client ID as an event and also transfer it with the lead.
+This gives you the opportunity to better track the journey of your users later on, for example if there was contact via several media.
+You can find more about this here.

-In the tab “Facebook” you activate the tracking via the Facebook pixel.
-You must integrate this pixel into the page in which the slider appears.
+In the “Facebook” tab, you activate tracking via the Facebook pixel.
+You have to integrate this pixel into the page in which the slider appears.